Dark Energy and Normalization of the Cosmological Wave Function

+The interesting thing is, together with an appropriate normal ordering factor $q$, cosmological-constant dark energy causes a convergent and thus normalizable cosmological wave function.
+It is natural to wonder whether the relation between cosmological-constant dark energy and normalization of cosmological wave function is only a coincidence or a profound observation which deserves more attention.
+To investigate this, we consider following Wheeler-DeWitt equation

+with $f(h)$ a general function of parameter $h$ and $f(4)=(\frac{l_{\Lambda}}{l_p})^2$ is required.
+Apparently, term $\frac{1}{f(h)} \frac{a^h}{l_p^{h-2}}$ corresponds to a general energy component whose index of equation of state has the value of $w=\frac{1-h}{3}$.
+Thus, $h=0, 1, 4$ corresponds to radiation, matter and cosmological constant, respectively.
 When $h>2$, in the region $a\rightarrow 0$, it is easy to find that the energy induced by spatial curvature again dominates the universe, thus the results got here will be the same as that for Eq.(\ref{3}), i.e., the inner product for the wave function corresponding to the universe described by Eq.(\ref{6}) with small scale factor is convergent only when the normal ordering ambiguity factor $q$ takes its value on the domain of $(-1,3)$.
 For large $a$, Eq.(\ref{6}) becomes

 Its general solution is

 Using the asymptotic forms of Bessel functions given in Eq.(\ref{t3}) and Eq.(\ref{t4}), one can find that the asymptotic form of the general solution is

 Then it can be shown that the integral of probability still converges on the large $a$ side for $h>2$.
 It can also be easily found that, after a similar process, the wave function is divergent when $h=2$.
 When $h<2$, the asymptotic wave function on the large $a$ side becomes the same as Eq.(\ref{sol}).
 Notice that for large argument, the modified Bessel function of the first kind has an exponentially divergent part while the modified Bessel function of the second kind has a exponentially convergent part.
 So the integral of generic probability for $h<2$ is divergent.